You Don’t Need to Have the Perfect Words — Sharing Jesus From the Heart (Part 5 of 5)

 You may have replayed conversations in your head, wondering when the right moment would come — or whether you’d even recognize it if it did.
 You’ve likely felt the tension between wanting to be faithful and not wanting to be forceful.
 Wanting to speak… but not wanting to damage the relationship you’ve been carefully nurturing.

-Jesus never asked His followers to have perfect words.
+If that’s you, pause for a moment and breathe.
+Here’s why: Jesus never asked His followers to have perfect words.
 He invited them to have willing hearts.
+Is your heart willing?

 In Luke 10, sharing the good news doesn’t begin with a speech.
 It begins with presence.
 With blessing.
 With relationship.
 With meeting needs.
 And when those things come first, sharing Jesus becomes less about performance and more about honesty.
 Less about pressure and more about love.